CHAPTER I

 §.
 34

-1. The decision to dissolve the Foundation shall be made by the Founder.
-The decision shall include a statement of the designation of the Foundation's assets upon its dissolution to non-profit aims.
+1. The decision to liquidate the Foundation shall be made by the Founder.
+The decision must specify the intended non-profit use of the Foundation's assets after liquidation.

-2. The dissolution shall be conducted by the Management Board.
+2. The liquidation shall be carried out by the Foundation's Management Board.

 §.
 35

-This Charter shall come into force on the day of registering of the Foundation by the District Court for the Capital City of Warsaw.
+This Charter shall become effective on the date of registration of the Foundation by the District Court for the Capital City of Warsaw.
+Warsaw, 22 January 2020 Signed by the Foundation's Management Board composed of: